Emmotes/ic_spoilers/docs/bobby.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Scales of Tiamat Scavenger** (Guess)
-> Bobby can help scavenge up to 20 additional Electrum Chests from boss loot sacks.
-While this cap is not reached, Diana has a 0.5% chance of scavenging 1 Electrum Chest each time a boss drops a loot bag.
-The cap increases by 0.5 every day.
+> Bobby can help scavenge up to 5000 additional Scales of Tiamat from boss loot sacks.
+While this cap is not reached, Bobby has a 10% chance of scavenging 10 Scales of Tiamat each time a boss drops a loot bag.
+The cap increases by 150 every day.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>